-Critical Care Fellows may choose to participate in a number of Critical Care electives that will further their education based on their career goals, and they include, but are not limited to, the following.
-These electives are offered to all fellows (Anesthesia based, Internal Medicine based, and Emergency Medicine based) some may be more appropriate as specific instruction for Fellows from backgrounds that need supplemental training for developing skills not learned in core residency program.
+Critical Care fellows may choose to participate in a number of Critical Care electives that will further their education based on their career goals, and they include but are not limited to, the following.
+These electives are offered to all fellows (Anesthesia-based, Internal Medicine-based, and Emergency Medicine-based) some may be more appropriate as specific instruction for Fellows from backgrounds that need supplemental training for developing skills not learned in the core residency program.

 The major goals of the renal elective are to gain experience in the evaluation of patients with a range of renal and fluid and electrolyte disorders, gain experience and expertise in the evaluation of acute renal failure, gain experience and expertise in various forms of renal replacement therapy, including hemodialysis and CVVHD and to acquire increased knowledge and understanding of renal and fluid and electrolyte physiology, which underlies the care of many critically ill patients.

-The CVCC rotation provides Critical Care Fellows postgraduate experience in perioperative cardiac surgical and medical critical care.
+The CVCC rotation provides Critical Care fellows postgraduate experience in perioperative cardiac surgical and medical critical care.
 It is designed for CCM fellows to collaborate in the care of critically ill cardiac patients in conjunction with the Anesthesiology and Cardiology based Attending staff physicians in the unit.
-Opportunity to assist with the complex care of ECMO patients exists in this unit.
+The opportunity to assist with the complex care of ECMO patients exists in this unit.

 Provide a concentrated overview of the scientific basis of Respiratory Care — experience in practical aspects of Respiratory Care, including an understanding of different types of ventilators and other respiratory care equipment.
 Enhance the physician’s understanding of the role of the Respiratory Care practitioner and foster a collaborative relationship between physicians and Respiratory Care providers.

-The goals of the IR elective are to understand the pre-procedural issues particular to Vascular and Interventional Radiology patients; be familiar with the indications, risks, outcomes of interventional procedures the trainee may perform; be able to discuss the procedural approach and various options to secure central venous access.; be familiar with imaging options for directing fluid drainage procedures, including fluoroscopy, ultrasound, and CT; understand the basic principles of vascular ultrasound; review basics of iodinated contrast, including alternatives to standard agents ; and be familiar with the basics of x-ray equipment (generators, intensifiers, DSA, etc) and radiation safety.
+The goals of the Interventional Radiology (IR) elective are to understand the pre-procedural issues particular to Vascular and IR patients; be familiar with the indications, risks, outcomes of interventional procedures the trainee may perform; be able to discuss the procedural approach and various options to secure central venous access.; be familiar with imaging options for directing fluid drainage procedures, including fluoroscopy, ultrasound, and CT; understand the basic principles of vascular ultrasound; review basics of iodinated contrast, including alternatives to standard agents; and be familiar with the basics of x-ray equipment (generators, intensifiers, DSA, etc) and radiation safety.

 The major goals of the pulmonary elective are to gain experience in the evaluation of patients with a broad range of respiratory disorders; acquire procedural expertise — specifically, the performance of bronchoscopy; gain experience and expertise in the interpretation of chest imaging studies; acquire expertise in the interpretation of pulmonary function tests; and increase knowledge of pulmonary physiology, which underlies the care of many critically ill patients.